nicolecarman/nicolecarman/README.md

 <p>&nbsp;</p>

 ### Languages and Tools:
 I started learning HTML, CSS, and mySQL in the early 2000s.
-I'm also familiar with C++, Java, and JavaScript.
+I'm also familiar with C++, Java, Javascript, and Python.

 #### Languages